HIV-AIDS: Following your gut

 Medications inhibiting mTOR activity are used successfully in the treatment of cancer and diabetes.
 Other studies are needed to validate their use in the treatment of HIV-AIDS.
 But researchers already recognize the potential for improving quality of life and increasing chances of curing HIV-infected patients by using mTOR inhibitors to supplement antiretroviral treatments.

-"In specifically targeting CD4 T cells carrying the CCR6 molecule, which contains dormant HIV, we think these medications will decrease gastrointestinal inflammation of individuals on ART," Ancuna said.
-"Over the long term, we hope that this type of treatment will reduce even more the amount of virus persisting in gut reservoirs.
+"In specifically targeting CD4 T cells carrying the CCR6 molecule, which contains dormant HIV, we think these medications will decrease gastrointestinal inflammation of individuals on ART," Ancuta said.
+"Over the long term, we hope that this type of treatment will reduce the amount of virus persisting in gut reservoirs.
 Therefore, this is an important strategy to cure HIV, and one that deserves to be tested."

 ###